Project Members: Leora Bebko, Hannah Hadfield, Tanya McCullough

 The stone fragments will be arrayed in six clusters around the Campbell House museum grounds.
 Built in 1822, the house itself was salvaged and moved to its present location in 1972 to prevent its demolition.
 This makes Campbell House the perfect venue for engendering a discussion about conserving fragments of the past.

 The exhibition would not have been possible without assistance from many sponsors.
-We would like to thank the Campbell House Museum and the University of Toronto Faculty of Information for their financial support, as well as the City of Toronto for lending us the stones for the exhibition.
+We would like to thank the Campbell House Museum, Queen West BIA, the Architectural Conservancy of Ontario, Toronto chapter, and the University of Toronto Faculty of Information for their financial support, as well as the City of Toronto for lending us the stones for the exhibition.
 We are also grateful to ERA Architects, J.D.
-Strachan Construction Ltd., Historic Restoration Inc., and Blackwell Structural Engineers for literally and figuratively doing much of the heavy lifting in this project by moving, mounting, and installing the stones for in kind payment.
+Strachan Construction Ltd., Historic Restoration Inc., Blackwell Structural Engineers for literally and figuratively doing much of the heavy lifting in this project by moving, mounting, and installing the stones for in kind payment.

 Planning for Lost and Found began in September 2017.
 Solidifying the exhibition thesis took four months.
 At the end of January 2018, we completed our research and began writing our panel texts.
 By the end of March, we sent our finalized text to the graphic designer.
 The stones will be moved and installed at the museum in April, and the exhibition panels will be installed in time for the opening reception and invited panel discussion on May 17th, 2018.

 Lost and Found consists of three main components: the outdoor installation of architectural fragments from the City of Toronto’s historical collection—presently residing in storage at the Guild Park and Garden––outdoor panels contextualizing the architectural pieces, and a public panel featuring invited guests from the City of Toronto, a community group, and an heritage architecture firm discussing cultural heritage management in Toronto.